Oleksandr Syrskyi: Russian invasion of Ukraine

-On 17 February, as his first major decision as commander-in-chief, Oleksandr Syrskyi ordered the complete withdrawal of Ukrainian forces from Avdiivka to "more favourable lines" in order "to avoid encirclement and preserve the lives and health of service personnel".

-On 28 April he announced that Ukrainian forces had retreated from the villages of Berdychi, Semenivka, and Novomykhailivka in Donetsk Oblast due to the positions becoming untenable.
+Following months of speculation of a rift between Valerii Zaluzhnyi and President Zelenskyy, the Zaluzhny was replaced as commander-in-chief by Oleksandr Syrskyi as the on 8 February 2024.
+On 17 February 2024, as his first major operational decision as commander-in-chief, Syrskyi ordered the complete withdrawal of Ukrainian forces from Avdiivka to "more favourable lines ... to avoid encirclement and preserve the lives and health of service personnel".
+He announced on 28 April 2024 that Ukrainian forces had retreated from the villages of Berdychi, Semenivka, and Novomykhailivka in Donetsk Oblast due to the positions becoming untenable.